naomi789/HCDE310-rain/README.md

 print("Title: {}".format(apod_instance.title))
 ```

 We can even get multiple APODs, either a random selection (with the count parameter), or within a specific date range (with the start_date and end_date parameters).
 Let’s extend our code to use the count parameter.
 We can start with figuring out the URL, and then trying it out on the web browser.
-For the URL https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&count=2Links to an external site., we get back the following data (yours might look different as this returns randomly chosen photos):
+For the URL `https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY&count=2`, we get back the following data (yours might look different as this returns randomly chosen photos):

 ```
 [{"date":"1999-08-12","explanation":"Last October the Space Shuttle Discovery deployed Spartan 201, a spacecraft that monitored the corona of the Sun.
 Instruments on Spartan 201 were used to estimate the density of electrons emitted into the solar corona, calibrate data from the Solar and Heliospheric Observatory (SOHO) satellite, and study how the Sun is changing as it reaches maximum activity over the next few years.
 Pictured above, the space shuttle's robot arm (top left) releases Spartan (center) into space.
 The tail fin of the space shuttle is visible on the right, while the Earth hovers in the background.
 Spartan floated near the shuttle for two days before it was picked up again and returned to Earth.","hdurl":"https://apod.nasa.gov/apod/image/9908/spartan201_sts95_big.jpg","media_type":"image","service_version":"v1","title":"Deploying Spartan","url":"https://apod.nasa.gov/apod/image/9908/spartan201_sts95.jpg"},{"copyright":"T. Rector","date":"2007-03-21","explanation":"It may look to some like a duck, but it lays stars instead of eggs.
 In the center of the above image lies Barnard 163, a nebula of molecular gas and dust so thick that visible light can't shine through it.
 With a wing span measured in light years, Barnard 163's insides are surely colder than its exterior, allowing conditions where gas can clump and eventually form stars.
 Barnard 163 lies about 3,000 light years from Earth toward the constellation of Cepheus the King.
 The red glow in the background results from IC 1396, a large emission nebula that houses the Elephant's Trunk Nebula.
 Finding Barnard 163 in an image of its greater emission nebula IC 1396 can be a challenge, but it's possible.
 News: Night and Day are Equal: Today is an Equinox","hdurl":"https://apod.nasa.gov/apod/image/0703/barnard163_noao_big.jpg","media_type":"image","service_version":"v1","title":"Molecular Cloud Barnard 163","url":"https://apod.nasa.gov/apod/image/0703/barnard163_noao.jpg"}]
 ```

-If you look carefully at the JSON that get back from the API, you will notice that rather than one dictionary, we get a collection back (indicated by the [ and the ] pair at the start and end of the string), which json can turn into a list of dictionaries.
-However, our code so far relies on the assumption that get_apod() returns a single dictionary.
-One approach to address this is to simply create a new function, called get_random_apods(api_key, count) that will return count number of randomly chosen AstroPhoto instances (as with earlier, only the function definition is shown below):
+If you look carefully at the JSON that get back from the API, you will notice that rather than one dictionary, we get a collection back (indicated by the `[` and `]` pair at the start and end of the string), which json can turn into a list of dictionaries.
+However, our code so far relies on the assumption that `get_apod()` returns a single dictionary.
+One approach to address this is to simply create a new function, called `get_random_apods(api_key, count)` that will return count number of randomly chosen AstroPhoto instances (as with earlier, only the function definition is shown below):

 ```
 def get_random_apods(api_key, count):